Module - 2 : Setting up a Ceph cluster#

 - Uncomment

-section and point it to directory we created previously for ceph-ansible-keys
+fetch_directorysetting under theGENERALsection and point it to directory we created previously for ceph-ansible-keys

 fetch_directory: ~/ceph-ansible-keys